M0h3eN/bndfcluster/README.md

 # BDNS Cluster
 ## Introduction
 This is a Standalone cluster which includes the big data tools required by **BDNS**.
-This cluster is built and configured with [Docker](https://www.docker.com/). extenstion and scale-up to multi-node cluster could be easily done with [Docker Swarm](https://docs.docker.com/engine/swarm/) or other container orchestration tools like [Kubernetes](https://kubernetes.io/).
+This cluster is built and configured with [Docker](https://www.docker.com/).
+Extenstion and scale-up to multi-node cluster could be easily done with [Docker Swarm](https://docs.docker.com/engine/swarm/) or other container orchestration tools like [Kubernetes](https://kubernetes.io/).

 ### Versioning Information
 Tools that is configured in this cluster could be summarized in the following table.